joseluiz98/Portal-FutIFMG/wp-content/plugins/php-everywhere/readme.txt

 **Q: Does this Plugin support multiple PHP instances?**

-A: Yes, but you need to check for a position parameter usinf if statements in your PHP snippet.
+A: Yes, but you need to check for a position parameter using an if statements in your PHP snippet.

 == Screenshots ==